 Abstract

-Seven new sesquiterpenes, penicipenoids A−G (1−7), were isolated from the rice fermentation of a strain of marine sponge symbiotic fungus Penicillium sp.
-5975, along with ten known analogues (8−17).
-The chemical structures of new compounds were determined by HRMS and NMR data analyses coupled with single-crystal X-ray diffraction and ECD calculations.
-Penicipenoid A (1) possessed an unprecedented sesquiterpene carbon skeleton with a tricyclo4.4.11,602,7hendecane core.
-Penicipenoid D (4) featured an unusual furan substructure in the cadinane family sesquiterpenoids, while penicipenoid F (6) was a rare norsesquiterpene derivative with a loss of carbon at C-7 position.
-The in vivo antioxidant and anti-inflammatory activities of these isolates were investigated using transgenic fluorescent zebrafish models.
-Penicipenoids A−C (1−3) showed antioxidant activity in metronidazole (MTZ)-treatment transgenic zebrafish embryos, and penicipenoid E (5) exhibited potent anti-inflammatory activity in CuSO4-induced transgenic fluorescent zebrafish embryos.
+Seven new sesquiterpenes, named penicipenoids A−G (1−7), were isolated from rice-based fermentation cultures of the marine sponge-derived fungus Penicillium sp.
+5975, together with ten known analogues (8−17).
+Their structures were elucidated using high-resolution mass spectrometry (HR-MS) and nuclear magnetic resonance (NMR) spectroscopy, supported by single-crystal X-ray diffraction analysis and electronic circular dichroism (ECD) calculations.
+Penicipenoid A (1) features an unprecedented sesquiterpene scaffold characterized by a tricyclo4.4.11,602,7hendecane core.
+Penicipenoid D (4) contains an unusual furan substructure within the cadinane-type sesquiterpenoid class, while penicipenoid F (6) represents a rare norsesquiterpene derivative lacking the carbon atom at the C-7 position.
+The in vivo anti-oxidant and anti-inflammatory effects of these compounds were evaluated using transgenic fluorescent zebrafish models.
+Penicipenoids A−C (1−3) exhibited anti-oxidant activity in metronidazole (MTZ)-treated transgenic zebrafish embryos, whereas penicipenoid E (5) demonstrated potent anti-inflammatory activity in CuSO4-induced transgenic fluorescent zebrafish embryos.

 -